What Is Workers’ Compensation?

-At the Hand Center of Louisiana, our team of highly trained physicians bring substantial expertise and experience managing workers’ compensation cases.
+At the Hand Center of Louisiana, our team of highly trained physicians bring substantial expertise and experience to workers’ compensation cases for hand injuries.
 They understand how to provide the timely, targeted treatment to ensure better outcomes and expedite an employee’s return to work.
 At the same time, they understand how to streamline the workers’ compensation claim by facilitating excellent communication among patients, case managers, insurance adjusters, and employers.

 Our experienced physicians provide the following services for workers’ compensation cases: